pghalliday/redux-duckling/README.md

 import asyncBehavior from '../async-behavior';

-// Again we implement a factory but in this case
+// Here we will use a factory method to
-// we expect the service to be specific to the
+// generate new duckling definitions.
+The `service`
+// that is passed in will determine which collection
-// collection and operation to be implemented export default function(service) {
+// and which operation is being performed export default function(service) {
   return [asyncBehavior, ({
     selector,